AmitabhaR/Heavy-Engine/README.md

 	2. Create a new project and add all the source files.
 	3. Build the EXE and compiling is finished.

+### Compile PackageManager
+	1. Open the .csproj file in the folder PackageManager
+	2. Run Build Solution that makes a dll file.

 ### Compile C# Runtime
 	1. Create a visual studio class library project .
 	2. Add Runtime.cs file .